STAIR-Lab-CIT/STAIR-actions/README.md

 # STAIR Actions
 "STAIR Actions" is a large-scale video dataset for action recognition research.
 It consists of 100 categories of everyday human actions, which is listed in this [table](actionlist.csv).
-For each action, there 1000 videos, 10% of which are kept unpublished for possible future c ompetition.
-For detailed information about STAIR Actions, please refer to http://actions.stair.center .
+For each action, there are around 1000 videos, 10% of which are kept unpublished for possible future competition.
+For more detailed information, please refer to http://actions.stair.center .

-STAIR Actions consists of two parts.
-One is called "STAIR Actions (C) that is a collection of videos newly created by crowd workers for this purpose.
-Note that various form of papers reading "Stair lab." may appear in the videos.
-Indeed, this is a sign of "a video was newly-created on our demand."
-The other part is called "STAIR Actions (Y) that is a collection of metadata of YouTube videos.
-STAIR Actions (Y) is provided in the form of JSON format.
-Each metadata indicates some segment of a video captures certain action.

 # Terms of Use
 By downloading "STAIR Actions" (the Dataset), you agree to the following terms.